 Forms for Licensed Professional Clinical Counselor available at Licensed Professional Clinical Counselor(LPCC)

-Done!
-Once approved students of matching specializations will be free to collect hours for their degree at your site.
+As an approved site, our students will be able to collect hours for their degree specialization and/or emphasis at your site.
 In addition, you’ll receive notices of our events.

 Field Placement Guidelines

-- Field Placement Guidelines for Career Counseling Traineeship
+Field Placement Guidelines for Career Counseling Traineeship

-- Field Placement Guidelines for Clinical Mental Health Counseling Traineeship
+Field Placement Guidelines for Clinical Mental Health Counseling Traineeship

-- Field Placement Guidelines for Marriage, Family, & Child Counseling Traineeship
+Field Placement Guidelines for Marriage, Family, & Child Counseling Traineeship

-- Field Placement Guidelines for School Counseling Traineeship
+Field Placement Guidelines for School Counseling Traineeship

 Field Placement Application